Macleaya cordata - P9

 * beautiful foliage

-* the blossoms are highly favoured by bees, bumblebees and hoverflies
+* the blossoms are heavily favoured by bees, bumblebees and hoverflies

 * tolerates pruning